Viswonathan06/INTEL_Hackathon/README.md

 # INTEL_Hackathon

 # **Interview Screening through Personality Detection**
-## Introduction
+## Introduction and Objective

 An automated personality recognition system can be helpful in various applications, such as recruitment, marketing, mental health diagnosis, and personalised content creation.
-By analysing facial features, language use and communication patterns, the system can identify personality traits and provide valuable insights into human behaviour without any human interaction, thus reducing the bias and probability of human error.
-<br></br>

-## Objective

-We develop a **multi-task multi-modal system** for automated personality recognition, trained on **Intel® Optimization for Tensorflow** through the **oneAPI Intel® AI Analytics Toolkit**, that evaluates job applicants using facial landmarks, language, tone, and other communication characteristics.
+Given it's importance, we develop a **multi-task multi-modal system** for automated personality recognition, trained on **Intel® Optimization for Tensorflow** through the **oneAPI Intel® AI Analytics Toolkit**, that evaluates job applicants using facial landmarks, language, tone, and other communication characteristics.
 The system provides OCEAN personality values and the likelihood of passing to the interview stage, helping employers evaluate candidates objectively and efficiently.
 The system assesses the Big five personality traits and determines the probability of qualifying for the interview round, providing a comprehensive behavioral assessment of job applicants.
 <br></br>

 ## oneAPI Modules in-use